Killing of Cecil the lion: Consequences for the pride

 When one or more new male lions oust or replace a previous male(s) associated with a pride, they often kill any existing young cubs, a form of infanticide.
 Initially, both the University of Oxford study and Johnny Rodrigues, head of the Zimbabwe Conservation Task Force, indicated that they believed Cecil's six cubs could be killed by the new dominant male in the pride.
 In a later interview, however, Rodrigues said Jericho had assumed control of the pride but had not killed Cecil's cubs, and that he was also keeping the cubs safe from any rivals.

 Reactions to the killing of Xanda

 Xanda, a son of Cecil's, was legally shot by trophy hunters in Zimbabwe on 20 July 2017.
 He was six years old and the father of several young cubs.
 The killing provoked reactions, not just amongst advocates of animal rights.
 The BBC termed it a "sad" inheritance from Cecil.
-Andrew Loveridge, from the Department of Zoology at Oxford University, said the hunter was "one of the 'good' guys.
+Andrew Loveridge, from the University of Oxford's Department of Zoology, said the hunter was "one of the 'good' guys.
 He is ethical", adding that Xanda's hunt "was legal and Xanda was over 6 years old so it is all within the stipulated regulations".
-University of Oxford's Department of Zoology called for a "no-hunting zone" around Hwange Park, spanning 5.0 km.
+The University of Oxford's Department of Zoology called for a "no-hunting zone" around Hwange Park, spanning 5.0 km.